Legislation Supported by the FOP in the 118th Congress

 - H.R.
 9576 (Phillips, D-MN), the “Pathways to Policing Act,” which would provide $50 million a year to the U.S. Department of Justice (DOJ) to operate a nationwide marketing and recruitment campaign;

-Act” (SEEK HELP) Act,” which would close gaps in Good Samaritan laws by ensuring that people cannot be prosecuted for drug possession when they seek medical assistance after witnessing or experiencing an overdose; - SIGNED INTO LAW – H.J.
+- SIGNED INTO LAW – H.J.
 Res.
 26/PL 118-1 (Clyde, R-GA), a resolution disapproving the adoption of the Revised Criminal Code Act (RCCA) of 2022 by the Washington, D.C.
 City Council;

 - VETOED BY PRESIDENT – H.J.
 Res.
 42 (Clyde, R-GA), a resolution disapproving the adoption of the Comprehensive Policing and Justice Reform Amendment Act (CPJRAA) by the Washington, D.C.
 City Council;